 While amputations of the toe and middle of the foot were the most common among the study subjects, amputations of the leg both below and above the knee were also reported.
 Moreover, some of the study subjects required multiple lower limb amputations, sometimes involving both the right and left lower limbs.

 Previously, on May 18, 2016, the FDA first released a Safety Announcement concerning interim clinical trial results that showed a possible increased risk of leg and foot amputation in patients taking Invokana® for type 2 diabetes.
 At the time of the announcement, however, the two clinical trials evaluating the safety of the medication were ongoing.
-Final data regarding these risks has now been made available upon the conclusion of these trials.
+Final data regarding these risks have now been made available upon the conclusion of these trials.

 You may be entitled to compensation if you or your loved one used Invokana ® or Invokamet ® as medical treatment for diabetes and developed kidney damage, ketoacidosis, or a myocardial infarction.
 Call us today to speak with a knowledgeable Burg Simpson Mass Tort Lawyer about the potential for your case.